5 Critical Tips for Outfitting A Sailboat

 Mooring Lines and Fenders

 Fenders can prevent your boat from becoming mired in soft surfaces like sand, mud, or rocks when appropriately used.
-Fenders are also helpful in discouraging other boats from entering the fishing area.
+They can also help discourage other boats from entering the fishing area.

-All deck hardware (the part that goes over your deck rails) and other places where someone could fall and bang their head on anything complicated (like a boat rail) should have fenders installed.
+Fenders should be installed on all deck hardware (the part that goes over your deck rails) and other places where someone could fall and bang their head on anything complicated (like a boat rail).
 If you can’t fit all of the fenders, put one on either side of the rails so that if someone does fall overboard, the damage will be minimal.

 -